 Richard K. Babayan, MD

 Dr. Babayan is Professor and Chairman of the Department of Urology at Boston University School of Medicine and Chief of Urology at Boston Medical Center, where he directs the Prostate Center and GU Robotic Surgery.
 Dr. Babayan received his medical degree from Indiana University School of Medicine and did his Urology Residency at Boston University Medical Center.
 He was an AUA Research Scholar at MIT and Boston University from 1980-1982.
 Dr. Babayan is a member of the Urological Survey Editorial Committee for the Journal of Urology and an assistant Editor for the Journal of Endourology.
 He has authored over 100 articles in the urologic literature.
-Dr. Babayan has been an active member of the both the AUA and the New England Section of the AUA and has served on various committees.
+Dr. Babayan has been an active member of the both the AUA and the New England Section of the AUA and has served in various leadership positions, including a term as NE Section representative to the AUA Board of Directors.
 He also sits on the Board of the Massachusetts Association of Practicing Urologists.
+Dr Babayan received the Distinguished Service Award from the AUA in 2011.

 William W. Bohnert, MD